parallel-fs-utils/fs-drift/README.md

 -T|--response-times

 If true, save response time data to a .csv file.
-First value is number of seaconds after start of the test.
+First value is number of seconds after start of the test.
 Second value is number of seconds the operation lasted.
 Response times for different operations are separated. (default False)

+-b|--bandwidth

+If true save bandwidth data to a csv file.
+First value is number of seconds after start of the thest.
+Second value is bandwidth[kB/s].
+Recorded values are for sequential reads (read), random reads (randread), random writes (randwrite) and sequential writes (write).
+Sequential writes are agregated from append and create operations.

 -l|--levels